A white sandy beach in warm sunlight under majestic moutnains in Lofoten Norway seen from above on the mountain top Ryten mountain

 1. Road Trip Through Norway: A Unique Adventure

-And each small and large destination has a plethora of unique things to do!
+And each small and large destination has a plethora of unique things to do.

 Norwegian Roadtrip: Driving In Norway